iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.1.4 End user device guidelines – EUD Security Guidance

-Recommended risk treatment when considering deployment on the end user or personal devices to mitigate any remote-based vulnerabilities that could be exploited by malicious actors.
+Published by the UK National Cyber Security Centre (NCSC), it is the risk treatment when considering deployment on the end user or personal devices to mitigate any remote-based vulnerabilities that could be exploited by malicious actors.
+Aims to help organisations manage risks from remote attacks.

-## 2.2 Assess the current IT infrastructure
+## 2.2 Assessment of the current IT infrastructure

+From the current IT infrastructure, the business has an acclimation to using Microsoft technologies, to deliver their services, with company statistics detailing that 86% of servers and 100% of user devices are based on the Windows platform.
+Although the infrastructure devices use modern and widely adopted enterprise solutions to be suitable for mainstream support, there are still inherent vulnerabilities that need to be addressed.
+This may include a large attack surface area being exposed, posing a variety of problems from an information security standpoint.

+### 2.2.1 Server infrastructure

+### 2.2.2 Endpoints

+### 2.2.3 Network components

 ## 2.3 Selection of risk assessment methodology